NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/intro_events.md

 (08 September 2022 - 9:00am GMT+2)

-Registration to this event can be done [here](https://neo4j.com/event/graphsummit-copenhagen/){target=_blank}.
+Registration to this event can be done [here]( https://neo4j.com/graphsummit/copenhagen/){target=_blank}.

-Henrik Enguist will present some aspects about the used Graph in the OpenStudyBuilder project.
+**Leveraging the Graph for Clinical Standards/Trials: Novo Nordisk**

+by Henrik Enquist, Advanced IT Developer, Novo Nordisk

+Learn how Novo Nordisk achieved success with Neo4j and their future plans for more graph applications.

 ## DDF Connectathon

-(September 2022, virtual 3-week-event)
+(12-30 September 2022, virtual 3-week-event)

 **DDF Showcase**

-We are planning to join the DDF Connectathon with an OpenStudyBuilder show case.
-Planning is ongoing.
+We join the DDF Connectathon with an OpenStudyBuilder show case.

+Our OpenStudyBuilder team will demonstrate how the OpenStudyBuilder, as a DDF reference implementation, can handle next to DDF USDM also additional data and standards in order to enable end-to-end consistency, automation and support efficient processes from protocol development and CRF design to the creation of data sets.

+The OpenStudyBuilder team will cover:

+OpenStudyBuilder Development

+- Managing standards: CDISC CT, Dictionary Terms, Concepts & Internal (sponsor standards)

+DDF API Adapter

+- Utilising Transcelerate SDR/USDM to integrate
+- Other downstream systems can utilize OpenStudyBuilder  API

+EDC Integration

+- Via DDF API adapter
+- Via OpenStudyBuilder native API
+- Via ODM-XML file with extensions

+We will create a live Demo of the above components!

 ## PHUSE EMEA Autumn SDE (Copenhagen)